 We have perfected our surgical techniques in such a way that we are even able to test and maximize the strength of the hernia before surgery is complete.
 Our proprietary methods enable you to return to everyday activity quicker and we guarantee surgery FOR LIFE.
 Not only that, but our surgical methods are:

-Understanding your unique situation and needs is first and foremost for us at the Hernia Center of Southern California, which is why we don't perform one type of procedure on everyone, but rather choose methods best suited to you.
-Our philosophy carries over into our surgical techniques allowing us to specially repair your hernia in a way best suited to our hernia specialists findings during surgery.
+Understanding your unique situation and needs is first and foremost for us at the Hernia Center of Southern California, which is why we don't perform one type of inguinal hernia surgery on everyone, but rather choose methods best suited to you.
+Our philosophy carries over into our surgical techniques allowing us to specially to perform an inguinal hernia repair your hernia in a way best suited to our hernia specialists findings during surgery.
 We offer our advanced surgical techniques to you with the reassurance you are receiving the best possible care and repair for your hernia.
-Since our techniques are "tension free" your risk of post-operative pain, problems, and recurrence is extremely low and you can rest assured you will be returning to your regular, everyday activities with fewer restrictions, quicker.
+Since our inguinal hernia surgery techniques are "tension free" your risk of post-operative pain, problems, and recurrence is extremely low and you can rest assured you will be returning to your regular, everyday activities with fewer restrictions, quicker.

 Inguinal hernia surgery is generally performed under a local anesthesia with sedation and patients are typically allowed to return home the same day, often requiring little or no medication.
 Since our surgeons and staff here at the Hernia Center of Southern California are fully trained in our advanced surgical techniques for abdominal hernias, we encourage patients to walk and move immediately after surgery in every effort to return you to your everyday activities within days, minimizing your down time and any additional inconveniences.